-Chris Tracey (CSS Principal)
+Octavia Lee (CSS Principal)

 Danielle Willard (Teacher- PHS)

-In addition to the Palmyra DEAC, each building has developed its own ScIP (School Improvement Panel), designed to ensure, oversee, and support the implementation of the district's evalution, professional development, and mentoring policies at the school level.
+In addition to the Palmyra DEAC, each building has developed its own ScIP (School Improvement Panel), designed to ensure, oversee, and support the implementation of the district's evaluation, professional development, and mentoring policies at the school level.
 The ScIP also guarantees that teachers have a strong voice and significant opportunity to help shape evaluation procedures within each school.

 Moving forward, additional information will be updated on the Achieve NJ Teacher Evaluation page, navigable via the menu on the left of this page.

 Professional development has become a major focus in Palmyra Public Schools.
 We realize that the most impactful factor in a child's learning is their teacher, and that the most important component of effective teaching is meaningful, sustained, and relevant professional growth opportunities.
 We strive to provide a wide array of professional development offerings, spanning multiple modalities, methods, and topics.
 In the past years, staff have maximized the various types of professional development opportunities offered.
 Many staff members utilize online professional development through Simple K12 and various other platforms available to district staff.

 In addition to online learning, staff participate in several in-service days over the course of the year that invited external experts in to speak with teachers on topics including special education, 21st Century Skills and Themes, effective instructional strategies, and targeting improvement in mathematical and literacy skills.
 Teachers are also encouraged to seek out external workshops for job-specific growth.
 Numerous teachers have taken advantage of this opportunity to bring back research-based ideas to the district and share them with their colleagues.